 The fabric is hand wash and air dry only, making it challenging to keep clean.
 It is easy to take the cover off and put it back on which is a plus.

 The Elite earned the second to the lowest score for quality and comfort with a 4 of 10.
 The Elite looks okay at first glance but starts to have trouble when compared side-by-side with the competition.
 The fabric on this seat is not particularly soft or pleasant to touch; it has many areas with stitching and crevices that indicate it will be difficult to keep clean.
-The overall padding is not that great and the infant insert only adds minimal padding to the sides and head area with no support in the seat area.
+The overall padding is not that great, and the infant insert only adds minimal padding to the sides and head area with no support in the seating area.
 The insert is also floppy and doesn't stay in place well.

-The shell is exposed in the back, and it will be difficult to keep clean, especially if your child has an accident that includes a lot of fluid.
+The shell is open in the back, and it will be challenging to keep clean, especially if your child has an accident that includes a lot of fluid.
 The foam padding on this seat is the more common Expanded Polystyrene (EPS) which is more brittle and dense than the alternative Expanded Polypropylene (EPP) that does not off-gas and is somewhat forgiving should you drop it or mishandle it.

 The overall fit and finish of this seat don't compare to the competition in our tests.
-The fabric is attached to the seat with small elastic loops, which results in exposure of the rough edges of the seat where the fabric doesn't cover.
+The fabric is attached to the chair with small elastic loops, which results in exposure of the rough edges of the seat where the material doesn't cover.
 Portions of the seat bottom also have sharp edges and could potentially damage or cause permanent indents in an unprotected vehicle seat over time.
-Overall the seat looks sloppy compared to the competition.
+Overall, the seat looks sloppy compared to the competition.
 The fabric is ill-fitting, the shell is the bare minimum, there seem to be a lot of straps everywhere, and the padding is floppy and needs the straps and baby to keep them in place.